Skip to main content

 C API

-Whilst µTest++ may be employed to test C code without difficulty, its implementation relies extensively on modern C++ features that cannot be replicated in C.
+Whilst µTest++ can be used to test C code, its implementation relies extensively on modern C++ features that cannot be replicated in C.

 Consequently, there are no C equivalents for the C++ definitions provided by µTest++.